nimiq/developer-center/learn/protocol/rpc-client.md

 <br/>

-1. Open a new terminal and change to the repository directory with `cd core-rs-albatross`
+1. Open a new terminal and move to the repository directory with `cd core-rs-albatross`
 2. Run `cargo build` to install and compile all the necessary dependencies to build your Nimiq Client.
 This might take a while and will use your full CPU
 3. Run `cargo run --bin nimiq-client -- -c ".nimiq/client.toml”` to run your client and get consensus.
 You will be able to interact with Nimiq’s blockchain in a second terminal.
 4. Open a second terminal, move to `cd core-rs-albatross`, and then move to `cd target/debug`.
 All the requests can be made in this terminal.